 We are committed to scheduling our courses in various modes of delivery to meet students' degree, diploma, career and other needs.
 Our courses are taught in online format, traditional seated/on-campus format, hybrid format and blended format.
 With hybrid courses, the majority of the course is taught in an online/distance format, while the remainder is taught on campus in a classroom environment.
 Our faculty are very proficient in online teaching, with over 90% of our division faculty having already earned EPIC certification, which is Wake Tech's online course certification program for college faculty.

 - Associate in Arts degree students: You will work with an advisor in our Academic Advising centers throughout your time at Wake Tech.

 - Associate in Fine Artsdegree students: You will meet with an advisor during your first semester.
 You will then be assigned a Faculty Advisor, an instructor in your program of study, who will advise you for the remainder of your program.

-If you intend to pursue professional licenses outside the State of North Carolina once you have completed your academic program at Wake Technical Community College, please refer to the Professional Licensure Section on the college's distance education authorization page for additional information.
+Wake Tech academic programs (credit and non-credit) that are designed to lead to professional licenses are tied to North Carolina or national certifications.
+If you intend to pursue professional licenses outside North Carolina once you have completed your academic program at Wake Tech, please refer to the Professional Licensure section of the college's distance education authorization page for additional information.